Quickly create your Missouri Health Care Directive and Living Will

 All the forms you need to create a personal estate plan

-Create your health care directive & living will in under an hour.
+Create your health care directive in under an hour

-Decide who will be your health care agent/proxy and which medical treatments you would request or refuse.
+Decide who will be your health care agent/proxy, which treatments you would request or refuse and release your records

-Print and sign your document according to the instructions.
-Give a copy to your doctors and agent/proxy.
+Print and sign your document according to instructions.
+Give copies to your doctors and agent/proxy

 Follow these steps:

-Make decisions on future health care issues.
+Make decisions on future health care issues

 It can be unpleasant to consider this scenario.
 But it can give you peace of mind knowing that you have made your wishes on end-of-life medical procedures clear.
 If you have any trouble with these difficult decisions, it may help to discuss them with your loved ones or a trusted medical provider.

 You are not obligated to choose a health care agent.
 But it can be good to know that you have chosen a trusted person to make treatment decisions for you just in case.
-When selecting a healthcare agent, you should choose someone who understands your medical care preferences and will be willing to advocate on behalf of your best interests and your instructions.
+When selecting a health care agent, you should choose someone who understands your medical care preferences and will be willing to advocate on behalf of your best interests and your instructions.

-You should also be aware that there are a few limitations on who may act as your healthcare agent.
-Under Missouri’s Durable Power of Attorney for Health Care Act, you may not choose certain members of your medical team as your healthcare agent.
+You should also be aware that there are a few limitations on who may act as your health care agent.
+Under Missouri’s Durable Power of Attorney for Health Care Act, you may not choose certain members of your medical team as your health care agent.
 Specifically, you may not choose:

 - Your attending physician or their employee